 Sprechen sie Deutsch?

 Maybe you don’t speak German.
 No worries if not, but I do want to talk about one of the ways in which Germany’s education system is different from ours.

 The Atlantic covers it in much greater detail, but here’s the short version: in Germany, there are apprenticeship programs called “dual training,” where students spend some of their time in the classroom, and some of their time at a real company where they get real job experience.

 Not only are students paid for their on-the-job training, but they are even paid for their class time.
 Beat that, America!

 Okay, I doubt that will be happening anytime soon.
-But I do think the US would benefit from a shift where college is not necessarily a given, depending on each student’s career aspirations.
+But I do think the US would benefit from a shift where college is not necessarily a given.
+Depending on each student’s career aspirations, it really could vary.

 What’s best for you, not what’s best for everyone

 My “call to action” for this post is to ask that we start the change the conversation around education and the way we think about it, too.
 I have felt there is something of a stigma around vocational training, but why is that?
 Everyone is different and we can’t expect everyone to follow the same career path.

 Or, what about those who choose to do freelancing and other independent forms of work?
 Again, everyone is different.
 Not only is there nothing wrong with that, we should be embracing it!